 - Interpretation of the A, B and D matrices.

 - ABD matrix effects on the physical properties for various lamination sequences.

 - Computer laminate analysis using the ABD matrix.

-- Direct application of micro-mechanics and macro-mechanics brought from the theoretical classroom environment.
+- Direct application of ply materials and lamination sequence is brought from the theoretical understanding to the classroom and shop environment.

-- Wet layup and prepreg composite laminate fabrication.
+- Prepreg woven fabric and unidirectional laminate fabrication.

 - Structural testing to failure; comparison between actual and theoretical calculations and analysis.